HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+There hasn't been any large change in the use of `dns-prefetch` hints since 2020, but there has been a fairly significant increase in the use of `preload` (from 17% in 2020 to 20% in 2022) and `preconnect` (from 8% in 2020 to 15% in 2022).
+This is great!

-As [mentioned in the 2020 chapter](../2020/fonts#resource-hints), preload and preconnect resource hints have the **single largest impact on your font loading performance**.
+As [mentioned in the 2020 chapter](../2020/fonts#resource-hints), preload and preconnect resource hints have the single largest impact on your font loading performance.
 In most cases it is as simple as adding a link element to your head.
 For example, if you use Google Fonts:

 ```html
 <link rel="preconnect" href="https://fonts.gstatic.com">
 ```

-If you self-host your fonts you can go even further and provide hints to the browser to preload your most important fonts (i.e. your primary text font.)
+If you self-host your fonts you can go even further and provide hints to the browser to preload your most important fonts—your primary text font for example.
 That way the browser can load it early and it will likely be available when text rendering starts.

-### Font-display
+### `font-display`

 For many years most browsers did not render text until web fonts had loaded.
 On slow connections, this would often result in several seconds of invisible text even though the text content had already loaded.
 This behavior is called _block_, because it blocks rendering of the text.
 Other browsers showed fallback fonts right away and swapped them when the web font loaded.
 When a fallback font is replaced by a web font, this is called _swap_.